Trains to Norwich

 Tip 6: Single and Return ticket prices need to be compared

 If you are going to make a return journey to Norwich train station you will probably automatically book a return ticket.
 This is not necessarily the cheapest option and it can be useful to search and see whether 2 single train tickets will save you money.
 The other option is to book a fully flexible open return if you are unsure of your return date.
-All this can be done for you automatically by Split My Fare as we will look at the different options and find out which one is cheapest and recommend it to you.
+All this can be done for you automatically by Split My Fare as we will look at the various options and find out which one is cheapest and recommend it to you.

 Tip 7: Travel to Norwich on slower trains